nicoleomeara/spectro-tw-assignment/technical-writer/assignment.md

 ### Execute Commands in Containers

 Use `kubectl exec <podname> -- <command>` to issue shell commands inside a container.
-For this example, we use `kubectl exec nginx-demo -- cat /etc/os-release` to display information about the Operating System (OS) in the container.
+For this example,  `kubectl exec nginx-demo -- cat /etc/os-release` displays information about the Operating System (OS) in the container.
 See the [kubectl exec documentation](https://kubernetes.io/docs/reference/kubectl/generated/kubectl_exec/) for more details about the available commands.

 ```shell
 kubectl exec nginx-demo -- cat /etc/os-release